 Day 1 in Copenhagen

 Visit Nyhavn – the harbour with the colourful buildings that you have probably seen in photographs.
 It’s one of the more touristy areas of Copenhagen, but very beautiful.

 From Nyhavn, take a canal boat tour around Copenhagen.
 I’ve done it twice and would definitely recommend it.
-It takes you past Noma (award-winning Danish restaurant), the famous little mermaid statue and round the waterways of Christianshavn.
+It takes you past the famous little mermaid statue and around the waterways of Christianshavn.

 In the afternoon, head to the famous Tivoli Gardens.
-The 3rd ololdest amusement park in the world, Tivoli has beautiful gardens, rides, and entertainment venues.
+The 3rd oldest amusement park in the world, Tivoli has beautiful gardens, rides, and entertainment venues.